Products

 Dental Care and the NHS

-The NHS offers dental treatments deemed clinically necessary for oral health and pain relief.
+The NHS offers dental treatments that are clinically necessary for oral health and pain relief.
 However, your NHS dentist may refer you to a private dentist for specific treatments if unavailable on the NHS.

-Your NHS dentist must provide a written treatment plan if you are given Band 2 or 3 treatment (see below) or a mix of NHS and private dental care.
+Your NHS dentist must provide a written treatment plan if you receive Band 2 or 3 treatment (see below) or a mix of NHS and private dental care.

 NHS Dental Charges (England)

-NHS dental services in England are grouped into three charge-bands.
-Each band includes everything covered in the lower bands plus an additional tier of treatment.
+NHS dental services in England fall into three charge-bands.
+Each band includes everything under the lower bands plus an additional tier of treatment.

 At the first office visit, you’ll pay the required fee for any service within the applicable charge band.
 If you require another procedure from the same charge band within the following two months, you won’t have to pay any additional charges.